This post may contain affiliate links.

 Introduce springtime STEM into your homeschool preschool lessons with this amazing collection of 20 spring STEM activities for kids.

-These spring STEM activities for kindergarten and preschool are perfect spring activities to engage your little engineers.
+These STEM activities are perfect spring ideas for preschool, and they are sure to engage your little engineers.

 From snails and butterflies to flowers and rainbows, your students will beg to do just one more STEM activity!